S-Shape Body Type: The Curvy Silhouette

 Bust Area

 Fuller bust with forward projection.
 The chest creates the first curve of the S when viewed in profile.
-Band and cup size are often on the larger side.
+Band and cup size are often on the larger side of standard sizing.

 Waist

 Significantly narrower than both bust and hips.
-The deep indentation at the waist is what gives the S its middle dip.
+The deep indentation at the waist gives the S its middle dip.
 This is the defining feature of the S-curve.

 Hips and Buttocks